juliocareaga/wave-heat/README.md

 ```console
 python3 wave-heat-error.py
 ```
 The sequence of space discretizations are set through the variable Ms (array), and the time steps divisions are accounted with Ns (array).
-The output corresponds to a $\texttt{\color{brown}mat}$ file, which contains vector of $L^2$ errors at the final times for each time step.
+The output corresponds to a $\texttt{\color{brown}mat}$ file, which contains vector of $L^2$-errors at the final times for each time step.
+The